Essentials for Schools

-COSTSwimming program costs will vary depending on the requirements of the primary school and delivery agencies.
+COSTSwimming program costs will vary depending on the requirements of the primary school and program providers.
 The following program aspects may be covered by the Sporting Schools grant:

 - Transport costs - primary schools that do not have their own pool may cover transport costs.

 CAN TEACHERS DELIVER?

 Yes.
 The Optus Junior Dolphins program has been designed specifically as a primary school teacher led swimming program.
-Primary school teachers who would like to deliver a swimming program should first check the requirements for delivering aquatics programs through their State or Territory Education Department.
+Primary school teachers who would like to deliver a swimming program should first check the requirements for delivering swimming and aquatics programs through their State or Territory Education Department outlined below: